Great American Southwest 9-Day Photography Workshop

 Workshop Price and Deposit

-- Refundable Balance: 150 days (five months) or greater (not including deposit).
+- 100% refundable: 150 days (five months) or greater

-- Seats are transferrable.
+- Seats are transferrable

 What is/isn't included?